 “We don’t have access to Boris Johnson,” says Hanson.

 “We have access to petitions, lobbying, marching in the streets and starting NGOs like Force of Nature.”

-Force of Nature aims to bring youth voices to COP26, partnering with the New York Times to program events on the conference sidelines.
+Force of Nature is bringing youth voices to COP26, partnering with the New York Times to programme events on the conference sidelines.
 The activists will feed the results of a research project on public attitudes to climate direct to conference delegates.

 They also want to use the event to launch their list of businesses working to ensure young people’s voices are heard in the climate decision-making process.
 Young people are gaining the confidence to demand a voice in policy-making, which is where they belong, says Hanson.

 “We’re going to make sure young people feel empowered as a community of changemakers and that businesses make room for these amazing young people in their decision-making.”

 She wants to ensure that the opinions of young people are considered at the forefront of future climate plans.

 This article is a part of a 2021 series between Euronews Green and Falmouth University.